CoreumFoundation/coreum/x/deterministicgas/spec/README.tmpl.md

  - `/cosmos.vesting.v1beta1.MsgCreatePermanentLockedAccount`
  - `/cosmos.vesting.v1beta1.MsgCreateVestingAccount`

-It should also be mentioned that this rule apply for all the messages inside `/cosmos.authz.v1beta1.MsgExec`
+It should also be mentioned that this rule applies for all the messages inside `/cosmos.authz.v1beta1.MsgExec`

 ## Gas Tables